rynbrd/sentinel/README.md

 - `urlRawQuery` - Return the URL's query string.
 - `urlQuery` - Return the first value of a query key.
 Takes `name` as an additional parameter.
 - `urlFragment` - Return the fragment part of the URL.
+- `json` - Unmarshal a value into a JSON map or array.

 All functions return an empty string on error.